rickballard/CoCiviumBackUp/legacy/CoCivium/_pr/ci_og-image-20250813_2231/legacy/Civium/discussions/Can_Civium_Be_Hacked.md

 ---

 **Conclusion:**
-Civium cannot be unhackable.
+CoCivium cannot be unhackable.
 But it can be self-healing—like immune systems that detect, adapt, and reinforce with every intrusion.